 We currently have nine directors.
 Our amended and restated bylaws provide that our Board of Directors is divided into three classes of directors, with the classes to be as nearly equal in number as possible.
 As a result, approximately one-third of our Board of Directors is elected at the annual meeting of stockholders, with such elections decided by plurality vote, each year, except as provided in the amended and restated stockholders agreement.
-The classification of directors has the effect of making it more difficult for stockholders to change the composition of our Board of Directors may be filled only by the affirmative vote of a majority of the remaining directors, although less than a quorum, except as provided in the amended and restated stockholders agreement, as described below.
+The classification of directors has the effect of making it more difficult for stockholders to change the composition of our Board.
+Each director holds office until his successor is duly elected and qualified or until his earlier death, resignation or removal.
+Any vacancies on our Board of Directors may be filled only by the affirmative vote of a majority of the remaining directors, although less than a quorum, except as provided in the amended and restated stockholders agreement, as described below.
 Our amended and restated certificate of incorporation provides that stockholders do not have the right to cumulative votes in the election of directors.
 At any meeting of our Board of Directors that the company would have if there were no vacancies constitutes a quorum for all purposes.